Today I am sharing my simple living summer bucket list with you.

 The idea is to have a more curated slow summer.
 Visions of jumping through sprinklers and eating ripe watermelon are dancing through my head.
-I am going to fill out each section with a different topic to keep us more organized.
+I will fill out each section with a different topic to keep us more organized.

-I would like to do some weekend home improvements, organizing and of course decluttering (if needed).
+I want to do some weekend home improvements, organizing, and decluttering (if needed).
 We also need to think of ourselves too!
 If you are a mom or a busy lady make sure you fill out some fun goals for yourself.
-I intend to go for more walks, workout, get a massage, and do some summer reading.
+I intend to go for more walks, work out, get a massage, and do some summer reading.